-The Urban Legend: According to reports, Warlito Toledo alias Waway was a convicted rapist back in 2002.
+The Urban Legend: According to stories, Warlito Toledo alias Waway was a convicted rapist back in 2002.
 He was sent to prison but he managed to escape.
 People say that this was because the cops allowed him to go out at night, enter houses that interest him, and kill everyone inside.

 It Gets Crazy: It is said that he especially liked to target pregnant women.
 If entry is impossible, it is said that Waway would spit on the slippers of the people who live in the house and come back at an opportune time to finish his task.
 Despite a foolproof manhunt, it is said that the police couldn’t catch Waway because of his talisman which enables him to change his hairstyle at will and prevent detection.

 The Effect: Due to the Waway scare, homeowners no longer left slippers and basically all types of footwear outside the house.
 At the height of the scare, kids went home early and the city streets were already empty after nine.

 The Urban Legend: It is said that Minda Mora was a stage actress.
 She was young and beautiful.
 Determined to make a name for herself in the local scene, she worked hard to excel in her craft.
 One night, after a solo rehearsal that ended late at the cultural center of one of the big universities in Cebu, tragedy struck.
 She was raped and later murdered by three security personnel.